 The official language of the Club is English, so for non-native speakers who want to maintain their command of English and for the newcomers who want to network in the new environment, it provides an ideal platform to do so.

 We meet weekly at the City Garden Hotel bar between 18:00 and 20:30 hours, every Thursday.
 This is our weekly Stammtisch.
 Once every month, we have a ‘special Stammtisch’, during which a function takes place, usually a speech or a presentation is given.
 Also once a month, normally on the third Wednesday of the month, we have a bowling session for members and their guests and spouses and a few members have been getting together to play pool occasionally on the second Wednesday of the month.
 Additionally, we plan to "Meet & Greet" members of the Zug International Women’s Club (ZIWC) in the evening once every quarter; the day will be chosen ad hoc depending on the slots available on the calendars of both clubs.
 We also throw a "New Members’ Reception" twice a year, usually in May and November, where all members are invited to snacks and drinks on the house.

-To top it all we have a Barbecue in August and a Burns' night dinner in January.
+To top it all we have a Summer Party in August and a Burns' night dinner in January.
 Both events are open to members' families and friends, and are subsidised by the club.